 Fans count on celebrities to use their platforms to bring wider attention to important issues.
 Public figures often leverage their celebrity to support just causes or endorse organizations that seek to bring about meaningful change in society.
-However, authoritarian regimes exploit celebrities, social media influencers, entertainment brands, and professional sports institutions to cultivate a false appearance of progress in mainstream popular culture, spread their political propaganda, and obfuscate international accountability.
+Authoritarian regimes exploit celebrities, social media influencers, entertainment brands, and professional sports institutions to cultivate a false appearance of progress in mainstream popular culture, spread their political propaganda, and obfuscate international accountability.

 In 2021, HRF launched the Empty Box Initiative to shed light on the International Olympic Committee’s complicity with dictatorial regimes.

 The 2022 Winter Olympics Games took place in China, a country ruled by one of the world’s most infamous dictators and most egregious human rights abusers.
 Through the Empty Box campaign, HRF joined grassroots activists and concerned global citizens to urge the International Olympic Committee to disinvite dictators from the opening ceremonies — leaving their Olympic box seats empty in protest.

 In 2020, we joined hundreds of fans in persuading American hip hop artist Tyga to cancel his performance at a concert sponsored by Belarus’ dictator.

 Alexander Lukashenko, who has ruled Belarus since 1994, intended to use the concert to prevent pro-democracy protesters from gathering at opposition rallies ahead of the August 2020 presidential elections, which were preceded by arrests of opposition leaders and supporters.
 HRF, along with hundreds of fans, sent messages on social media to Tyga, urging him to stand in solidarity with the people of Belarus.
 Tyga later posted a Tweet announcing his cancellation.